5 effective social media campaigns from Science and Engineering

 Channel: Multi-channel

-Why it works: This type of competition requires entrants to follow their pages, tag friends in the post etc. in return for the chance to win a free prize.
+Why it works: This type of competition asks the audience to follow their pages, tag friends in the post or perform a specific task.
+In return, they get one or multiple chances to win a free prize.

-The more people who enter, the more people will see the post which increases the chance of further engagement and further entrants.
+The more people enters, the more people sees the post.
+This increases the chance of further engagement and further entrants.
 This is a continuous process and momentum can be built quickly.

-This style of campaign can increase your reach dramatically, whilst gaining new followers who are likely to have some level of interest in your products or services.
+This style of campaign can increase your reach dramatically.
+It will help you gain new followers that are likely to have some level of interest in your products or services.
 These new followers have become qualified leads that you can engage with after the competition has finished.

 2. Society for Neuroscience